 Father’s Day can be a particularly difficult and lonely day for fathers whose baby has died, however long ago.
-It can be difficult to see other families celebrate the relationship between fathers and their children, or you may feel unsure about talking about baby loss on a day of celebration.
+It can be difficult to see other families celebrate the relationship between fathers and their children, or you may feel unsure about talking about pregnancy or baby loss on a day of celebration.

 Top Tips for Dads: